Partnerships for Success (PFS)

 - Tobacco use across all populations.
 In NJ, PFS subrecipients are receiving tobacco prevention technical assistance from the team at the Division of Addiction Psychiatry at Rutgers Robert Wood Johnson Medical School.

 PFS key projects at the state-level include:

 1) A military veterans survey to assess substance misuse prevalence among this population;

 2) Development of a mobile application, called "Be the One," to further the environmental prevention strategies at the community-level;

 3) Development of the NJ SEOW website;

-4) Infographics to educate and inform the public on substance abuse issues in NJ and beyond;
+4) Infographics to educate and inform the public on substance misuse issues in NJ and beyond;

-5) An expanded survey of older adults to assess substance abuse prevalence and consequences of drug use; and
+5) An expanded survey of older adults to assess substance misuse prevalence and consequences of drug use; and

 6) An update of DMHAS’ Chartbooks of Social and Health Indicators, used to identify health problems related to substance use and to aid in assessment of needs for services (NJ PFS Annual Performance Assessment and Coalition Process Evaluation, 2016).